 Lisa Dennett is a native New Yorker who relishes creating new characters that help drive a story.
 Her passion, talent, and determination have led her to perform in NYC, regionally, and abroad.
 Most recently, she could be seen on season three of (HBO) Max’s The Other Two and on stage in her original cabaret featuring the songs of Jim Croce.
 She can also be seen in Donald Glover’s upcoming Amazon Prime limited series Mr. & Mrs. Smith.

-Lisa’s work can be seen on the screen in The Price of Bones (Mother), Mirrors (Secretary), This is How the World Ends (Mother), Together but Separate(Mother), and The Fever and the Fret (Corrections Officer).
-On television Lisa has brought artistry and professionalism to CBS’s Bull as an interpreter, NBC Universal’s I’d Kill for You as Leda Holder, and Biography Channel’s Celebrity Ghost Stories as Ms. Julia (ghost).
+Lisa’s work on film can be seen in The Price of Bones (Mother), Mirrors (Secretary), This is How the World Ends (Mother), Together but Separate(Mother), and The Fever and the Fret (Corrections Officer).
+On television, Lisa has brought artistry and professionalism to season 2 of (HBO) Max’s That Damn Michael Che, CBS’s Bull as an interpreter, NBC Universal’s I’d Kill for You as Leda Holder, and Biography Channel’s Celebrity Ghost Stories as Ms. Julia (ghost).